Get in the holiday spirit by visiting one of these "Norman Rockwell" small towns near Asheville in the North Carolina mountains!

 1. Forest City (pic at top): Our top pick for Christmas towns decks out Main Street with a million lights!
 The lighting ceremony is Thanksgiving night (just like those Hallmark movies!).
 Ride horse-drawn carriages down the street on Saturday nights and hayrides on Friday night.
 Come for lunch and step back in time with hand patted hamburgers, cherry Cokes and milkshakes at the old-fashion soda fountain at Smith's Drugs.
 Plus, see an impressive classic car collection.
 Read more about their Hometown Holidays.

 2. Bryson City: From the depot, hop aboard the Polar Express train for the "North Pole" on the Great Smoky Mountains Railroad.
 Before your trip, browse galleries, shops and find a variety of restaurants and a brewery.
 Don't miss the Chocolate Shoppe!
-Join locals for caroling downtown on November 25, 6-8 PM.
-See their big parade on December 2 at 2 PM.
-You’re never too old to get your photo made with Santa on his cabin front porch in the Heritage Museum, Saturdays 1-4.
-Read more.
+Watch the Appalachian Toymaker create handcrafted wooden toys paired with storytelling.
+Iconic small town America events include their big parade, nights of caroling, letters to Santa, art festivals and cookie walk.
+Go to their Website for holiday happenings.

 3. Hendersonville: With the second largest downtown (after Asheville) in the mountains, there are plenty of local stores to explore, including Mast General Store, and 24 local restaurants.
-Their Home for the Holidays includes many events throughout the season, including ice skating and carriage rides.
+Their Home for the Holidays includes many events throughout the season, including ice skating and wagon rides.
+Join the locals for the festive tree lighting on the Friday evening after Thanksgiving.
 Enjoy plenty of holiday concerts and professional theatre at Flat Rock Playhouse.
 Read more about their Home for the Holidays.

 4. Dillsboro: This tiny artist village near Sylva is big on art!
 Browse many studios and galleries, including the Dogwood Crafters Artisans Cooperative Gallery with 80 artists.
 Don't miss their Festival of Lights and Luminaries during the first two weekends of December.
 Read more.

 5. Beech Mountain: The best chance of a white Christmas is at the snowiest town in North Carolina.
 In fact, it's the highest town in eastern America.
 If mother nature doesn't cooperate with providing snow, the ski resort is a sure bet for a host of winter activities, including tubing and ice skating.
 Read more.
-Nearby is Banner Elk with Christmas tree farms to choose and cut your perfect tree (and a great overnight package).
+Nearby is Banner Elk with Christmas tree farms to choose and cut your perfect tree.
 Their Small Town Christmas is the first weekend of December.

 6. Sylva: The most photographed courthouse in North Carolina sits atop a hill of Christmas Trees, overlooking Main Street filled with many places to explore, shop and dine.
 Sample seasonal beers at Innovation Brewing.
 Their parade is first Saturday in December.
-The big Hard Candy Christmas Craft Show is Thanksgiving weekend at Western Carolina University.
 Read more.

-8. Waynesville: Lighted balls line Main Street filled with galleries and restaurants.
+8. Waynesville: Lighted balls line picturesque Main Street, filled with great local shops and restaurants.
 The first weekend of December brings Holly Days, kicking off with Art After Dark on Friday evening at the many galleries and ending with the parade on Monday night.
 The second Saturday night of December is A Night Before Christmas, an old-fashioned celebration with caroling, wagon rides, Bethlehem market place and luminaries.
 Read more.

 9. Rutherfordton: See North Carolina's largest living Christmas tree by the historic Courthouse, towering 75 feet and dwarfing the buildings along Main Street.
 Their Historic Small Town Christmas Celebration (first Saturday in December, 1-7 PM) includes sidewalk vendors, parade at 5 PM, tree lighting, music and more.
 During the day, visit nearby wineries in the Tryon Foothills Wine Country.
 Our top Christmas town Forest City is just six miles away, so you can visit both!
 Read about more things to do.